C5278/recap-workshop-2025/README.md

           }

-19. Similarly enable notification on inventory service
+17. Similarly enable notification on inventory service
-20. To receive these notification on the SAP Build Workspace, we need to enable SAP_Notifications Destination as described in the [here](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/enabling-notifications-for-custom-apps-on-sap-btp-cloud-foundry#configure-the-destination-to-the-notifications-service)
+18. To receive these notification on the SAP Build Workspace, we need to enable SAP_Notifications Destination as described in the [here](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/enabling-notifications-for-custom-apps-on-sap-btp-cloud-foundry#configure-the-destination-to-the-notifications-service)

+After the step mentioned in the link the following will be achieved 18.1 A new role will be created for Notification admin 18.2 Enable Notifications in the SAP Build Workspace 18.3 Create a destination called SAP_Notifications

-21. Build and deploy the CAP project.
+19. Build and deploy the CAP project.
 Once deployed, your CAP application, including notification setup and service integrations, will be live on SAP BTP.
+Now create a new order and place the order.
+After the order processing